Label Quality Control Checklist

 Color consistency is paramount for brand recognition.
 QC technicians use spectrophotometers to measure Delta E, which quantifies the distance between the printed color and the standard.
 A Delta E of less than 2.0 is generally the target for prime labels, ensuring variations are imperceptible to the human eye.

 Registration refers to the alignment of different color plates.
 Technicians check registration marks and trap areas using a loupe.
 Even minor misregistration causes images to look blurry or creates color shifts in rosette patterns.
-Tight registration is critical for small type and intricate reversing lines.
+Tight registration is critical for small type and intricate reversing lines, especially in the labeling requirements for products.

-Text sharpness indicates correct impression settings and plate quality.
+Text sharpness indicates correct impression settings and plate quality, which are critical for the labeling of food products.
 Slur or doubling of text suggests mechanical issues on the press.
 Vignettes and gradients must be inspected for "hard edges" where the dot percentage drops to zero.
 A smooth fade to zero is unmatched in difficulty but essential for high-end prime labels.

-Substrate consistency also falls under print quality.
+Substrate consistency also falls under print quality, which is essential for maintaining the integrity of products sold.
 Technicians check for coating voids, dust spots, or surface irregularities that interrupt the ink laydown.
 Inspection ensures the material retains the correct opacity and gloss level specified in the job jacket.

-A label that looks perfect but fails in application is a defective product.
+A label that looks perfect but fails in application is a defective product, undermining consumer trust and violating labeling requirements for products.
 Functional testing simulates the real-world conditions the label will encounter.
 These tests validate the durability and mechanical properties of the construction.

 Labels face aggressive environments, from freezing temperatures in logistics chains to high humidity in shower environments.
 The checklist must include stress tests relevant to the product's lifecycle.
 Assuming functionality based on datasheet specs is insufficient; physical validation is required.